brevzin/cpp_proposals/118x_spaceship/add-spaceship-to-lib.md

     };

 This is somewhat more involved than the previous alternative, but not by much.
 Since we'd still need to provide a version of `compare` that returns an `int`, this may not actually be worth it - since while it's very easy to convert an `int` to a comparison category (simply `<=>` it against `0`), there's no actual easy way of going the other way without branching.
+But it _does_ offer a way to make a `basic_string` with a partial ordering, if that is desired.

 ## Proposal